Stormont Covid vaccine passports sees ‘extremely high levels of demand’

-Stormont Covid vaccine passports see ‘extremely high levels of demand’ while Irish version for NI ‘starts this week’
+Stormont Covid vaccine passports see ‘extremely high levels of demand’ while Irish-EU version for NI ‘starts this week’

 Stormont’s so-called ‘vaccine passport’ for international travel is currently attracting extremely high levels of demand, while Dublin is hoping to offer the EU equivalent to Irish citizens in NI this week.